UPDATE June 6, 2018: Cleaner patch test results paint a clearer – and brighter – picture

 [Data current as of June 6, 2018.
 Check back here for future updates.]

 Modern operating systems include several security barriers, for example ASLR and sandboxing, all of which typically need to be breached to remotely hack a phone.
 Owing to this complexity, a few missing patches are usually not enough for a hacker to remotely compromise an Android device.
 Instead, multiple bugs need to be chained together for a successful hack.

 That leaves state-sponsored and other persistent hackers, who usually operate stealthily.
 These well-funded hackers would typically resort to “zero day” vulnerabilities but may also rely on known bugs to develop effective exploit chains.
-Patching these known bugs hence increases the effort for very determined hackers.
+Patching known bugs hence increases the effort for these very determined hackers.